 The School recognizes assets of non-exchange transactions in the period when the underlying transaction occurs, when an enforceable legal claim has arisen, or when all eligibility requirements are met.
 Revenues are recognized, on the modified accrual basis, when they are measurable and available.
-Non-exchange transactions occur when the School provides (or receives) value to (from) another party without receiving (or giving) equal or nearly equal value in return.
+Non-exchange transactions occur when the school provides (or receives) value to (from) another party without receiving (or giving) equal or nearly equal value in return.
 Most donations are examples of non-exchange transactions.
 Revenues from grants and donations are recognized on the accrual basis, in the fiscal year in which all eligibility requirements have been satisfied.
+In addition, revenues not classified as program revenues are shown as general revenues, which include Florida Education Finance Program (FEFP) revenues and other miscellaneous sources.

 Governmental fund financial statements report using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized when they are both measurable and available.
 "Measurable" means the amount of the transaction can be determined.
 "Available" means collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 The School considers revenues to be available if they are collected within 60 days of the end of the fiscal year.
 Florida Education Finance Program (FEFP) revenues are recognized when received.
 A one-year availability period is used for revenue recognition for all other governmental fund revenues.
 Charges for services and fees are recognized when cash is collected as amounts are not measurable.
 When grant terms provide that the expenditure of funds is the prime factor for determining eligibility for federal, state, and other grant funds, revenue is recognized at the time the expenditure is made.
 Expenditures are recorded when the related fund liability is incurred, except for long-term debt principal and interest which are reported as expenditures in the year due.